Chalarangelo/30-seconds-of-code/snippets/initialize2DArray.md

 ### initialize2DArray

-Initializes an 2D array of given width and height and value.
+Initializes a 2D array of given width and height and value.

 Use `Array.map()` to generate h rows where each is a new array of size w initialize with value.
 If value is not provided, default to `null`.